plain-plain-text/plain-plain-text.org/_modules/save/stage-commit-change.md

 Once you’ve made your changes and your files are staged, you can commit them.
 When to commit is up to you.
 Too much committing can be overwhelming, and too little can be useless.
 The general rule of thumb is to commit whenever an important change is made.
-What counts as important is up to you.
+What counts as important is, again, up to you.

 With the files staged, type in a useful commit message into the “Commit message” field, like `Added post on burritos`.
 The “Commit to